 Paneling is a direct result of a reduction in the volume of the contents of a container.
 The contents being either the liquid, the headspace gas or both.
 The absorption of content into the container walls where it plasticizes the polymer (HDPE) may further aggravate the paneling problem.

 Reduction in volume of liquids is maybe due to either absorption or permeation or both.
 Plasticization is due to absorption.
-Reduction in the volume of headspace gasses is due to absorption of the gas into the liquid or the removal of oxygen through oxidation of the contents.
+Reduction in the volume of headspace gasses is due to the absorption of the gas into the liquid or the removal of oxygen through oxidation of the contents.

 Kortrax® BR prevents paneling and plasticization resultant of permeation from occurring because of the HDPE/Nylon lamella micro-structure that occurs during the proprietary manufacturing process (technology).
 Paneling may still occur, however, if the liquid contents absorb the headspace gasses as described above.
 The barrier objective is to reduce the paneling resultant from permeation and consequent weight loss thereby preserving the bottled product.